Evert0x/Telegram/README.md

 For TGLINK, take a look at https://github.com/Evert0x/KeyValue, this is a centralized placeholder to map Telegram userid's to their Ethereum address.
 Will be on chain in the future.

+### Notes
+Currently the ENS and AAVE use cases are hardcoded, this is to showcase the hack.
+In the future this will be more generalised with proxy endpoints / contracts.

 # Original read me

 ## Telegram messenger for Android